ARM-software/CMSIS-Zone/README.md

 example projects and is constantly updated.
 It allows you to review the work and provide feedback or create pull requests for contributions.

 For further details see also the [Slides of the Embedded World CMSIS Partner Meeting](https://github.com/ARM-software/CMSIS_5/blob/develop/CMSIS_EW2019.pdf).

+## Tool Installation
+The [CMSIS-Zone Utility](https://arm-software.github.io/CMSIS-Zone/zoneToolUsage.html) is provided as Eclipse plug in under [release](https://github.com/ARM-software/CMSIS-Zone/releases).
+For Windows the file *EclipseCDT_2019_3_CMSIS_Zone.zip* provides a complete Eclipse enviornment that is ready to use.
+Just unzip it to a suitable folder.

+For first steps refer to [CMSIS-Zone Utility - Examples](https://arm-software.github.io/CMSIS-Zone/zTExamples.html) in the documentation.

 ## Directory Structure